ViolettaAntonova/leaflet-challenge/README.md

   - [Earthquake Visualization styles](static/css/style.css)

 # Instructions

-The instructions for this activity are broken into two parts:
   - Part 1: Create the Earthquake Visualization
-  - Part 2: Gather and Plot More Data (Optional with no extra points earning)

 # Part 1: Create the Earthquake Visualization